General Education (55 units)

 Child Development Program Plan [PDF]

-Students who register for CDV 180, 225, 240, or 496 must complete the TB/Live Scan (Fingerprinting) requirement in order to register for these courses.
+Students who register for CDV 180, 225, 240, or 496 must submit evidence of 1) negative TB clearance and 2) a Certificate of Clearance in order to register for these courses.
 This is a mandatory requirement.

-- Students must submit documentation of a negative TB reading taken within the last year.
+- Students must submit documentation of a negative TB to Lisa Langford (CDV advisor), in the Student Services Center (WH A-300).
+The negative TB reading must be within the last year.
 A TB reading is valid for one year.
 If your clearance has expired or will expire during the time that you will be registered for any of the above courses, you will need to take the test again.
 If you need to retake the test, please have the TB reading completed prior to registering for courses.

-- Students must submit documentation of Live Scan Clearance obtained through the California Commission on Teacher Credentialing within the last five years (Child Development Permits obtained within the last 5 years are also valid).
+- Students must submit documentation of Certificate of Clearance to Lisa Langford (CDV advisor), in the Student Services Center (WH A-300).
+The Certificate of Clearance is obtained through the California Commission on Teacher Credentialing.
+The Certificate of Clearance must have been acquired within the last five years and must be valid until the end of the semester you are enrolling in a fieldwork course (Child Development Permits obtained within the last 5 years are also valid).

-- Please see the Child Development Program Office for information pertaining to the process of obtaining Live Scan clearance.
+- Please see the Child Development Department Office or Lisa Langford (CDV advisor), in the Student Services Center (WH A-300) for instructions pertaining to the process of obtaining Certificate of Clearance.

-- We encourage you to please be prompt in beginning the Live Scan process.
+- We encourage you to please be prompt in beginning the Certificate of Clearance process.

 - Obtaining clearance can take approximately 7-10 days.
-Your Live Scan clearance will be valid for all courses requiring this clearance for up to 5 years.
-For example, if you obtain Live Scan clearance for CDV 180, it will be valid for CDV 225, 240, and 496 as long as these courses are complete within 5 years of your Live Scan clearance date.
+Your Certificate of Clearance will be valid for all courses requiring this clearance for up to 5 years.
+For example, if you obtain a Certificate of Clearance for CDV 180, it will be valid for CDV 225, 240, and 496 as long as these courses are complete within 5 years of your Certificate of Clearance date.

-- Once you obtain both TB/Live Scan clearance, please make two copies of your clearance.
+- Once you obtain TB clearance and Certificate of Clearance please make two copies of each document.
 Submit the first copy to the Student Services Center (WH A300) during your advising appointment, and keep the second copy for your records.
-Please be advised, that if you are applying for CDV 496, please submit your TB/Live Scan copies with the application.
+Please be advised, that if you are applying for CDV 496, please submit your TB and Certificate of Clearance copies with the application.

-- Please be aware that a permission number will not be given unless the mandatory clearance is provided.
+- Please be aware that a permission number will not be given unless the mandatory documentation is provided.